Trillion dollar club (macroeconomics)

-All of the G8 and BRIC countries are currently $1 trillion economies in United States dollars.
 Since currency valuations can be subject to rapid change, a country could achieve the US$1 trillion nominal GDP mark one year and then produce less than that in total goods and services the following year(s).
 The 2010 data used here are compiled according to the International Monetary Fund (IMF) values.
 As for the former Soviet Union, the last statistics about its economy stated that it had an over US$2.5 trillion economy in the 1990 fiscal year, before its collapse.
-Also, the Soviet Union reached US$1 trillion in 1978.